megalofauna/windwalkerkit/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: A robust starter kit for Eleventy
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''
 ---
-WindWalker is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
-It also gives you a well-organized starting point to extend yourself.
+Built for tinkerers, WindWalker is a robust, well-documented [Eleventy](https://11ty.io) starter kit, forked from [@andybelldesign](https://twitter.com/andybelldesign)'s [Hylia](https://hylia.website/) project, built with [TailwindCSS](https://tailwindcss.com/) with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes and customize it to your liking with granular control.

 Get started now by [deploying WindWalker to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/windowswebdev/windwalker&stack=cms)